-The saliva test, mouth swab test, or oral fluids test, among other names, is an alcohol swab test.
+The saliva test, mouth swab test, or oral fluids test, among other names, is an oral mouth swab test.
 It is easy to perform and can show results in approx ten minutes.
 Collecting a saliva sample is also quick, simple, and non-invasive.

 A saliva test is also more effective in detecting recent substance use.
-It can identify alcohol almost immediately after ingestion, and drugs like amphetamines, cocaine, and opiates within five minutes to one hour.
-Alcohol may only be discovered in urine after around two hours, and drugs, even longer.
+It can identify drugs like amphetamines, cocaine, and opiates within five minutes to one hour.

 How Is It Done?